Child-Parent Psychotherapy (CPP)

 Summary: (To include basic study design, measures, results, and notable limitations)

-The study used a subset of participants from Cicchetti et al. (1999).
-The purpose of the study was to examine follow-up data of teachers’ reports on participants’ competence with classroom peers when they were approximately 9 years old to determine postintervention attachment status as a mediator of the association between Child Parent Psychotherapy (CPP) for depressed mothers and their offspring and subsequent peer relations among offspring.
-Participants were randomized to receive CPP or to a nonintervention control group.
-A comparison group of non-depressed mothers (NC) was also created by directly contacting families.
+The study used the same sample as Cicchetti et al. (1999) and Toth et al. (2006).
+The purpose of the study was to examine postintervention attachment status as a mediator of the association between Child Parent Psychotherapy (CPP) for depressed mothers and their offspring and subsequent peer relations among offspring.
+The study examined follow-up data of teachers’ reports on participants’ competence with classroom peers when they were approximately 9 years old.
+Participants were randomly assigned to CPP or to a depressed control condition in which no intervention was provided.
 Measures utilized include the Diagnostic Interview Schedule, Version III, Revised (DIS-III-R), the Beck Depression Inventory (BDI), the BDI-Second Edition (BDI-II), the Strange Situation, and the Teacher Checklist of Peer Relationships (TCPR).
 Results indicate that children who received CPP were more likely to show evidence of secure attachments at postintervention, which in turn was associated with more positive peer relationships at age 9.
 Limitations include concerns about generalizability to children and mothers of different racial/ethnic backgrounds or lower socioeconomic strata, reliance on a single measure of peer relationships, and high attrition rates at the follow-up time point.

 Length of controlled postintervention follow-up: Approximately 7.5–8 years.